-On 5 October 1904 he married Laura Vivian Belvadere Todd.
-They had five children: Jonathan Hughes Arnett (b 1907), Vivian Belvedere Arnett (b 1909), Emerson Lloyd Arnett, Evelyn Mary Arnett, and Laurel Angelina Arnett.
+On 5 October 1904, he married Laura Vivian Belvedere Todd (1878-1984) and they had five children: Jonathan Hughes Arnett (1907-?), Vivian Belvedere Arnett (1909-?), Emerson Lloyd Arnett, Evelyn Mary Arnett (?-?), and Laurel Angelina Arnett (?-?).
 He was a member of the Masons (Seven Oaks Lodge and Bobby Burns Lodge) and the COF.
 He was also a poet and songwriter.
 His poems and songs are stored in the National Library of Canada.

 Birth and marriage registrations, Manitoba Vital Statistics.